 The proceeds from her book and cards helped her to pay for the mortgage on a house in the village of Florence, Northampton.
 She began to give more high profile speeches – often at women’s rights conferences.
 In May 1851, she attended the Ohio Women’s Rights Convention where she gave a famous extemporaneous speech – later named “Ain’t I a Woman”.
-The speech demanded equal rights for blacks and women.
+The speech demanded equal rights for black people and women.
 It was recorded by different members in the audience.
-When it was later published, it is likely her original words were embellished with southern phrases, which Truth wouldn’t have used – including the rhetorical question “Ain’t I a Woman” Nevertheless, the speech seemed to have created a strong impression on the audience and they were moved by her personal first hand accounts of slavery.
+When it was later published, it is likely her original words were embellished with southern phrases, which Truth wouldn’t have used – including the rhetorical question “Ain’t I a Woman” Nevertheless, the speech seemed to have created a strong impression on the audience and they were moved by her personal firsthand accounts of slavery.

 “Den dat little man in black dar, he say women can’t have as much rights as men, ’cause Christ wan’t a woman!
 Whar did your Christ come from?”
 Rolling thunder couldn’t have stilled that crowd, as did those deep, wonderful tones, as she stood there with outstretched arms and eyes of fire.
 Raising her voice still louder, she repeated, “Whar did your Christ come from?
 From God and a woman!
 Man had nothin’ to do wid Him.”
 Oh, what a rebuke that was to the little man.

-Extract of speech by Frances Dana Gage published (May 2, 1863). version in the Anti-Slavery Standard (link)
+Extract of a speech by Frances Dana Gage published (May 2, 1863). version in the Anti-Slavery Standard (link)

-Truth was also a good singer, and sometimes sang to audiences.
+Truth was also a good singer and sometimes sang to audiences.
 At an abolitionist conference in 1840 in Boston, the great orator Wendell Phillips was marked down to speak after her.
 Worried she was not good enough to speak before him, she sang “I am Pleading for my people” to the tune of Auld Lang Syne.

 Throughout the 1850s and 60s, she gave many speeches throughout the state – this was a time when public speaking was in high demand; in the absence of any radio or modern media, public speaking was a major source of information.
-The speaking circuit was mostly dominated by white men, so the presence of this imposing six foot black women was quite striking; her powerful words carried authenticity because she spoke from direct experience of slavery.
+The speaking circuit was mostly dominated by white men, so the presence of this imposing 6′ black woman was quite striking; her powerful words carried authenticity because she spoke from direct experience of slavery.
 She was also blessed with a powerful, low, resonant voice.
 She often travelled with her grandson, Sammy Banks who could read and write – this was a great help to the illiterate Sojourner.

-Still it was a challenging role – fighting the double prejudice of the age – against both women and those of African-American roots.
+Still, it was a challenging role – fighting the double prejudice of the age – against both women and those of African-American roots.
 Like other female speakers such as Harriet Tubman, sometimes people were even sceptical that they weren’t really men.
 One apocryphal story relates that in 1858, someone interrupted a speech Truth was giving claiming she was a man.
 Truth responded by revealing her breasts.